philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 As you can see, the media query block simply gets discarded and the variable assignment ignored.

-While it may be technically *possible* for a preprocessor to make conditional variable declarations work, doing so would be challenging and require enumerating all possible permutations&mdash;exponentially increasing the final size of your CSS.
+While it may be theoretically possible for a preprocessor to make conditional variable declarations work, doing so would be challenging and require enumerating all permutations&mdash;exponentially increasing the final size of your CSS.

-Since it's not possible to change a variable based on the matching `@media` rule, the only option is to assign a unique variable per media query, and code out each version separately.
+Since Sass won't let you change a variable based on the matching `@media` rule, your only option is to assign a unique variable per media query, and code out each version separately.
 More on this later.

 ### Preprocessor variables don't cascade

 Whenever you use variables, the question of scope inevitably comes into play.
 Should this variable be global?
 Should it be scoped to the file/module?
 Should it be scoped to the block?
 These are all questions I hear asked frequently by Sass developers.

-When you're writing HTML, it turns out there's another useful way to scope variables: to a DOM subtree.
+Since CSS is ultimately going to style HTML, it turns out there's another useful way to scope variables: to a DOM element.
 But since preprocessors don't run in the browser and never see the markup, they can't do this.

-Consider a site that tries to add the class `user-setting-large-text` to the `<html>` element if a user has set their preference for a larger text size:
+Consider a site that tries to add the class `user-setting-large-text` to the `<html>` element for users who've indicated their preference for larger text sizes.
+When the class is set on the `<html>` element, the variable should apply; when the class isn't set, the variable shouldn't:

 ```scss
 $font-size: 1em;